 In ANSI C, objects that are struct or union types can be initialized, even if they have automatic storage duration. unions are initialized using the type of the first named element in their declaration.
-The initializers used for a struct or union of automatic storage duration must be constant expressions.
+The initializers used for a struct or union of automatic storage duration must be constant expressions if they are in an initializer list.
+If the struct or union is initialized using an <assignment-expression>, the expression need not be constant.